- I2P Network

-The I2P project has no explicit threat model specified, but rather talks about common attacks and existing defenses.
-Overall, the design of I2P is motivated by threats similar to those addressed by Tor: The attacker can observe traffic locally, but not all traffic flowing through the network; and the integrity of all cryptographic primitives is assumed.
+The I2P project has no specific threat model, but rather talks about common attacks and existing defenses.
+Overall, the design of I2P is motivated by threats similar to those addressed by Tor: the attacker can observe traffic locally, but not all traffic flowing through the network; and the integrity of all cryptographic primitives is assumed.
 Furthermore, an attacker is only allowed to control a limited number of peers in the network (the website talks about not more than 20% of nodes participating in the NetDB and a similar percentage of the total number of nodes controlled by the malicious entity).
 In this section, we'll look at different threat models affecting the network .

 Figure 3: Sybil Attack

 In eclipse attacks, a set of malicious and colluding nodes arranges that a good node can only communicate with malicious nodes.
 The union of malicious nodes therefore fools the good node into writing its addresses into neighbouring lists of good nodes.
 In a Sybil attack, a single malicious node has a large number of identities in the network in order to control some part of the network.
 If an attacker wants to continue a Sybil attack into an eclipse attack, the attacker will try to place malicious nodes in the strategic routing path in such a way that all traffic will pass through the attacker's node .